 What To Include With Your Picture:

 Once you take the picture, you might be wondering what to include in the caption.
 I recommend a feisty summary, book information such as the author and date published, and of course, what you thought.
 Tell us why we should care.

 One day if you become a rep, you would also include information with your rep codes for discounts.
 Personally, I love a good story about where you were reading the book or a true life connection.
 Anyone can summarize or swipe one from Amazon.
 Don’t be lame or infringe on copyright.

 Hashtags Are My B*tch…but really it is the other way around:

 Hashtags are key to finding relevant content on Instagram.
 I gain new followers from hashtags and find some inspiring accounts.
 Hashtags are even more important for bookstagram because unlike the IG traveling world, geo-tagging (basically showing locations) does not make as much sense.

 You can use up to 30 hashtags.
 Try your best to use them correctly.
 People go crazy.
 There is also all of this debate about putting hashtags in the caption vs the first comment.
 As of winter 2019, I personally advise hashtagging in the caption as IG algorithms have been player hating.

 As any IGer, you have to do your hashtag research.
-Librarian glasses on: You always want to aim for hashtags that have a usage of 25,000-200,000 and mix it up.
+Librarian glasses on: You always want to aim for hashtags that have 25,000-200,000 uses and mix it up.

 Five to 10 of your hashtags can be in the 7,000-20,000 range and another set of 5 can be in the crazy millions.
 If you use the big hashtags, your account will drown in picture overload within .000008 seconds.